Camelia Voinea: Post retirement

 Voinea retired after the 1988 Olympic Games.
 Following her retirement she attended the University of Bucharest for two years, leaving mid-way for a coaching opportunity in Italy.
 She returned home in 1994, to coach alongside her first coach Matei Stănei.
 The money Voinea earned while coaching abroad was invested in an agricultural business near Constanța.

 Voinea coaches her daughter Sabrina, born 2007.

+In November 2025, Voinea was accused of physical, verbal, and mental abuse by multiple former gymnasts, who alleged that they were hit for making mistakes, beaten on the head, and dragged by the hair.
+Two weeks later, video was released showing Voinea pinching and screaming at her daughter when she was eight or nine years old while forcing her to repeat an element she was struggling with.